cpfaff/mspm/README.md

 * Windows:
     - https://cran.rstudio.com/bin/windows/Rtools/

+    Please check that you are using an up to date version of Rtools that matches your R version.
+Otherwise building package will not work properly.
+    Also make sure you check the option during the installation which ensures that the location in which the compiler binaries are installed are added to the sesarch path of your sytem.
+Otherwise other tools cannot find it.

     - https://miktex.org/download (optional for manuals)

-(Make sure you check the option during the installation which ensures the location of compiler binaries is added to the search path)

 * Mac OS X
     - https://itunes.apple.com/us/app/xcode/id497799835?mt=12